ballerina-platform/ballerina-dev-website/learn/guides/generating-code-documentation.md

 #
 # + httpVerb - The HTTP verb value
 # + path - The resource path
-# + request - An HTTP outbound request or any allowed payload
+# + message - An HTTP outbound request or any allowed payload
 # + return - An `http:HttpFuture` that represents an asynchronous service invocation
 #            or an `http:ClientError` if the submission fails
 remote isolated function submit(string httpVerb, string path, RequestMessage message) returns HttpFuture|ClientError {